metasfresh/metasfresh/misc/services/camel/de-metas-camel-externalsystems/ebay/ebay-api-client/docs/DisputeSummaryResponse.md

 # DisputeSummaryResponse

+This type defines the base response payload of the getPaymentDisputeSummaries method.
+Each payment dispute that matches the input criteria is returned under the paymentDisputeSummaries array.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **href** | **String** | The URI of the getPaymentDisputeSummaries call request that produced the current page of the result set. |  [optional]